 10. After completing this entire task, close the Administrative Tools control panel.

 This is how you can fix the following Access Error 3151- ODBC–Connection To Failed just by following these simple steps.

 Recommended Option To Keep Access Database Safe And Error Free:

-But if you are already dealing the access database corruption issue or the error conquered after the access database file corruption then also you need to worry for it.
+But if you are already dealing with the access database corruption issue or the error conquered after the access database file corruption then also you need to worry about it.
 Just try the professional Access Database Repair And Recovery tool to effectively repair Access database MDB/ACCDB files.

 This MS Access recovery software works efficiently to repair corrupt/damaged Access database.
 Apart from that the software deeply scans every segment of corrupted access database and removes all glitches from it.
 The tool is just perfect to recovers all the items of Access Database files like Tables, Queries, Indexes, and Macros, etc. safely and securely without any issue.

 Hopefully, the aforementioned manual tricks will troubleshoot the Access Error 3151- ODBC Connection Failed error.

 So, try them out and do share your experiences with us in our comment section.
 But apart from this error if you have queries about any other access database related error or issue then ask in our comment section.